yge58/caffe2-opencv-ndkcamera/README.md

 # Why real-time image classification?
 You could take a photo and classify it.
 But often people like me are not interested in the photo, but the result from classification.

-# There is already similar (tensorflow or caffe or torch) based cpp.
+# There are already similar apps based on tensorflow, caffe or torch.
 Why created this app, in other words, what is the difference?
 I intended to speed up real-time image classification by eliminating interaction between ndk C++ side and Java side as much as possible.
 Since both caffe and opencv are written in c++, it is natural to integrate them with NDK camera API.